 This fire is for recreational purposes only (cooking or obtaining warmth) and may only be fuelled with clean dry wood.
 At no time should a recreational fire pit be used to burn garbage, leaves, straw or any other prohibited burning materials.
 Recreational fires which meet these parameters are allowed in all hamlets and rural areas without a fire permit.
 Use of a fire pit is not allowed during a fire ban.

 - Smudge fires

 A smudge fire is a fire confined within a non-combustible structure or container that is set for the purpose of protecting livestock from insects or for protecting garden plants from frost.

-Smudge fires are allowed in all rural areas on lands 2 acres or greater in size without a permit, except under a fire ban.
+Smudge fires are allowed in all rural areas on lands 2 acres or greater in size without a permit, except during a fire ban.

 When you are burning

 As burning can produce smoke, please be considerate of your neighbours and surrounding residents.